revbayes/revbayes.github.io/tutorials/stairwayplot/index.md

 ```
 obs_sfs = [ 405017549, 1393598, 922300, 682542, 530181, 421015, 360546, 303107, 257549, 218569, 197952, 172446, 161453, 145816, 136546, 123085, 121036, 114119, 116561, 113349, 65829 ]
 ```
-We obtained the data from {% citet Catalan2024 %}, and you can see it plotted in {% ref fig_SFS %}.
+We obtained the data of the Munich population from the big European firefly *Lampyris noctiluca* from {% citet Catalan2024 %}, and you can see it plotted in {% ref fig_SFS %}.
+Here we use the folded site frequency spectrum from 20 diploid individuals, thus the size of the folded site frequency spectrum is 21 and the first entry represents the fixed sites.

 {% figure fig_SFS %}
 <img src="figures/SFS_Munich.png" width="50%" height="50%" />